hivsuper/hivsuper.github.io/_posts/2024-04-19-Install Kafka in KRaft Mode Using Docker.md

 categories: [Technology, Kafka Learning Journey]
 tags: [kafka]
 ---
+Apache Kafka® Raft (KRaft) is the consensus protocol that was introduced to remove Kafka’s dependency on ZooKeeper for metadata management.
+This greatly simplifies Kafka’s architecture by consolidating responsibility for metadata into Kafka itself.
 This tutorial demonstrates the process of installing kafka in KRaft mode and simple tests.
 ## Prerequisites
 - Java 11+